Dimension of unicycle posets: Grafting on cycle posets

 \begin{proposition} Let $\CC_2$ be a cycle poset, $\TT(\CC_2)$ be a family of rooted trees indexed by $\CC_2$, and $\P$ the unicycle poset obtained from the grafting of $\TT(\CC_2)$ on $\CC_2$.
 The following three linear orders form a realizer of $\P$:

 \end{proposition}

 \begin{proof} It is straightforward to check that these linear orders are linear extensions of $\P$.
-If we restrict these linear extensions respectively to the subposets considered in \cref{horizC2,vertC2}, we recover the realizers of these subposets.
+If we restrict these linear extensions respectively to the subposets considered in Propositions \ref{horizC2} and \ref{vertC2}, we recover the realizers of these subposets.
+Let $p\in [4]$.
+It suffices now to prove the following incomparabilities: